fesplugas/nix-notes/README.md

-nix-channel --add https://nixos.org/channels/nixpkgs-unstable # Not needed if you have done it before nix-channel --update nix-env --install --attr nixpkgs.direnv nix-env --install --attr nixpkgs.nix-direnv # You can also use -iA short version
+nix-channel --add https://nixos.org/channels/nixpkgs-unstable # Not needed if you have done it before nix-channel --update nix-env --install --attr nixpkgs.direnv
 ```

 Enable `direnv` on your `~/.zshrc` configuration